pkrumins/node-png/readme.txt

     node-waf configure build

 to build Png module.
-It will build `png.node` module.
+It will be called `png.node`.
+Make sure it's in NODE_PATH to use it.

-See also http://github.com/pkrumins/node-jpeg to produce JPEG images.
+See also http://github.com/pkrumins/node-jpeg module that produces JPEG images.

 ------------------------------------------------------------------------------